 Using computers to create new applications of mobile phones.

-If you are interested in applying for grant funds to strengthen or develop a program that does not focus on the development of technology solutions specifically for people living in poverty, we encourage you to apply for a Course and Program grant.
+Note: If you have a proposal for an educational course or program that does not focus on developing technologies specifically for people living in poverty, we encourage you to apply for a Course and Program grant.

-If you are part of a team focused on the development and deployment of a specific technology-based solution to poverty alleviation, we encourage you to apply for NCIIA’s E-Team Program.
+If you are part of a team focused on the development and deployment of a specific technology-based solution to poverty alleviation (not an educational program), we encourage you to apply for NCIIA’s E-Team Program.